Prince Harry and Meghan tread delicate path after queen's death

 Under royal rules, the monarch's grandchildren automatically become princes or princesses of the realm, so now that Harry's father Charles is king, his children, Archie, 3, and Lilibet, 1, receive those lofty titles.
 Lilibet was named after the queen's childhood nickname.

-But that novelty alone is unlikely to restore harmony in Harry's relationships with Charles or with his older brother Prince William, now the heir to the throne.
+But that novelty alone is unlikely to restore harmony in Harry's relationships with Charles or with elder brother Prince William, now the heir to the throne.

 The brothers were close for many years after the death of their mother Diana in a car crash in 1997, when William was 15 and Harry was 12, but their bond has been strained since Harry and Meghan began distancing themselves in January 2020.